Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [ ] Get login page working
 - [ ] Get profile page working
 - [ ] Create popup window system
-- [ ] Make the logo a link to homepage
 - [ ] Add ability to save cards
 - [ ] Change DB to allow for multiple coupons on a product
 - [ ] Change DB to allow for multiple discounts on a profile